The Quiet Earth: Plot summary

-Hobson travels to the research unit, where he worked to reactivate dormant genes in humans and animals using high-frequency sound waves and radiation.
-The unit's head, Perrin, believed that awakening the dormant genes would lead to a quantum leap in evolution.
-Hobson finds Perrin in a radiation chamber, dead at the controls of the sound wave machine.
+After extensively searching for any sign of life, Hobson travels to the research unit where he worked to reactivate dormant genes in humans and animals using high-frequency sound waves and radiation.
+Hobson finds his supervisor, Perrin, in a radiation chamber, dead at the controls of the sound wave machine.
 The machine appears to have short-circuited, but there is no evidence indicating how Perrin died.
-Hobson decides he perished before the Effect – as dead animal tissue did not vanish.
-Hobson retrieves Perrin's papers, then begins journeying to Wellington, hoping to find survivors or clues as to what happened.

-En route to Rotorua, Hobson sees a creature in his headlights.
-The monster is some kind of hybrid of dog and calf.
-Hobson drives off terror-stricken, unsure as to whether the apparition was really there.
+Hobson retrieves a box holding Perrin's papers and begins journeying to Wellington, hoping to find survivors or clues.
+En route to Rotorua, Hobson sees a creature, seemingly a dog-calf hybrid, in his headlights.
+Terrified, Hobson drives off questioning whether it was real.